CristianoBeato/crvkLib/README.md

 Feita pra quem quer desenvolver rápido, entender o pipeline, e não perder tempo com toneladas de boilerplate.

+/

+Developed with the goal of bringing the simplicity and fluidity of OpenGL to the detailed (and sometimes cruel) world of Vulkan—all while maintaining the low-level control that Vulkan offers.

+Made for those who want to develop quickly, understand the pipeline, and avoid wasting time with tons of boilerplate.

+---

 ## 🎯 Objetivos / Objectives:

 - ✅ Reduzir a verbosidade típica do Vulkan